sebastian-marinescu/modx-gitify-vagrant/README.md

 After testing the script, re-enable the code (remove `--dry-run` and uncomment `Gitify build`).

 ### Usage
+Once the file is uploaded on your server, you can simply run it using:
 ```
 ssh user@server ./update_from_git.sh
 ```